-- Preview Email Newsletter

 WASHINGTON, July 11 -- The U.S. rail operating subsidiaries of the Canadian National Railway Company (CN) have submitted a public comment letter in support of a waiver petition put forth by the Association of American Railroads (AAR) to the Federal Railroad Administration (FRA).
 This waiver aims to recognize the safety benefits provided by advanced automated track inspection technologies.

-In the letter, CN emphasizes its investment in its Autonomous Track Inspection Program (ATIP), which has pr more ST
+In the letter, CN emphasizes its investment in its Autonomous Track Inspection Program (ATIP), which has proven to significantly enhance safety by detecting more ST

 Center For Biological Diversity Calls For Major Revisions To ESA Section 10(a) Program (10)